SparkBeyond/agentune/docs/README.md

 ### attrs and cattrs

-We use attrs to define dataclasses - that is, classes primarily representing data - and cattrs to serialize ('structure') them.
+We use attrs to define dataclasses - that is, classes primarily representing data.
 Dataclasses are immutable (i.e. use `@frozen` not `@define`) by default.

 Use of attrs is mandatory for dataclasses.
 It is optional (but widespread) for classes where it merely provides a more convenient syntax and saves boilerplate.
 Make sure to pass `eq=False` and/or `hash=False` where appropriate.

+We use cattrs to serialize (aka un/structure) attrs dataclass instances; see [serialization.md]() for more details.

 ## Types and schemas